On this page

 - Non-live fish of any species when intended for re-processing in Vietnam and re-export to a third country

-- Salted and frozen pacific herring roe (Clupea pallasii) (HS code 030520)
+- Salted and frozen pacific herring roe (Clupea pallasii) (Harmonized System (HS) code 030520)

 Ineligible

-- Live aquatic animals which do not meet the above-mentioned criteria
+Live and non-live aquatic animals/products which do not meet the above-mentioned criteria

 Pre-export approvals by the competent authority of the importing country